 On we went, Thetis making close to 8 knots with just her main in its 3rd reef.
 It was a wild ride, and had I not been too scared I might even had enjoyed it.
 After rounding Cape St. Dominicos, the wind settled down to 22-30 knots ENE too contrary for sailing without tacking, so I turned on the motor and motor-sailed.
 After about half an hour the wind shifted to NNE and I was once again able to sail all the way to Karavopetra rocks when the wind changed direction again and became a 30 knots NE, a headwind.
 I lowered the main and motored the last 4 M to Pythagorio with plenty of chop and spray.

 In Pythagorio the wind was a relentless 30 knots with much higher gusts.
 It seemed to me that it would had been foolhardy to attempt all by myself to moor Thetis stern-to in such a cross-wind.
 So, I headed for the unfinished marina instead, which is about 1 M further E. On the way, I prepared the anchor.
-Inside the marina the wind was the same but at least the water was calm and there were no other boats.
+Inside the marina the wind was the same but at least the water was calm and there were only 2 other boats.
 I dropped the anchor right in middle of the empty marina [37° 41.2' N 26° 57.3' E].
 The time was 1620.
 The distance from Salagonas 67.1 M.

 Of course, I did not intend to leave Thetis unattended and anchored in the middle of the marina for 10 days.
 I had just anchored so that I could moor her side-to with the cross-wind at my leisure.
 I hung several fenders, lunched the zodiac and took a long line ashore and tied it to a bollard.
 I then, winched the line while raising the anchor with the windlass.
 This slowly brought her close to the quay.
 I tied the line to the bow and with the zodiac took a second line to another bollard.
 I brought up the anchor and slowly, ever so slowly, using the windlass and a winch astern eased Thetis side-to the quay.
 Then, I tied spring lines.
-I nice fisherman, George Michelios, from Kokari came as I was doing these maneuvers and offered his help with the various lines.
+A nice fisherman, George Michelios, from Kokari came as I was doing these maneuvers and offered his help with the various lines.
 By the time the whole maneuver was over and Thetis was totally secured it was past 1830.
 I invited George aboard for a cup of coffee.
 He had never been inside a sailboat before.

 When George left, I was too tired for anything other than a superficial tidying up.
 I made a simple rice with tomato sauce, had an early supper and went to bed.
 The wind howled all night.